mdsriram/PersonalFinanceDashboard/README.md

 ### Set Up Environment Variables:

 Create a .env file in the root directory of the project and add your environment-specific settings.
-Refer to the .env.example for guidance
-SECRET_KEY=your-secret-key
-DEBUG=True
-DATABASE_NAME=your-database-name
-DATABASE_USER=your-database-user
-DATABASE_PASSWORD=your-database-password
-DATABASE_HOST=localhost
-DATABASE_PORT=5432

 ### Run migrations